 Where to Begin Your Property Owner Search

 Your next move would be to get on the Internet.
 You’d try to find out what information comes up on the property when you type the address in search.
-Zillow and Trulia usually come up and offer quite a bit of information on any property.
+Zillow usually comes up and offers quite a bit of information on any property.
 You can see, among other things, if it’s for sale, what the previous sale price was, property details, and what the neighborhood is like.
-You’ll likely see comps in the neighborhood to assess the value of the investment.
+Another similar website is Trulia.
+On both, you’ll likely see comps in the neighborhood to assess the value of the investment.

 We all know that location is a prime criterion in real estate.
 Location can give you a good idea about the real numbers and how much the investment would be worth.
 Also, check out the surrounding areas to see, if there’s new construction being built or if the adjacent areas are run down.